Found to the north of Cockburn Town, Pillory Beach is a quiet and sheltered coastline that offers soft white sand and clear ocean water.

 The Bohio Dive Resort likewise is a great place get lunch, as the food is excellent and their outdoor beachfront setting is a perfect place to relax.

 As is the case with Cockburn Town Beach, Pillory Beach doesn’t offer excellent snorkelling.
 Rock shelves and gullies, formed from ancient reefs, can be found off the beach in many places.

 These conditions support small amounts of reef fish, along with the occasional coral head or sea fan.
 This terrain is interesting to explore, but there’s little in the way of large marine life.

 It’s easy to visit Pillory Beach if you have a rental vehicle.
 There’s ample (and free) parking.
 Simply follow Front Street in Cockburn Town to its conclusion to the north.
-You'll find a small unpaved parking area.
+You'll find a small unpaved parking area, which is the popular place to stop.
 See our Grand Turk maps for details.

 There's no official or developed beach access on Pillory Beach, yet several roads in the area lead directly to the coast.
 If you'd prefer more seclusion, simply pick a spot that looks great and park.